 Reviewed by Jeanne

 To be honest, I thought I was going to love the BioEffect EGF Serum, mostly because I loved the company’s BioEffect Daytime Nourishing Cream.
 But the reality is: I didn’t notice much of a difference between my “regular” face (meaning lots of fine lines) and my post-BioEffect face.
-And for a product that’s on the expensive side (from $64 to $210 in the TIA shop), I wanted a bit more WOW.
+And for a product that’s on the expensive side (from $64 to $210), I wanted a bit more WOW.

 Let’s start with the cons (pluses to follow): I expected a vast improvement in the fine line department – the product practically promises it.
 In fact, because of that promise I felt a bit insecure – like maybe I did something wrong.
 I’m a no-fuss makeup girl – very natural and very much about using only a few good products (which means I often need a personal assistant to explain how to use certain beauty products).
 Here’s where my insecurity came into play: The product, a light clear liquid, comes in a small bottle with a dropper.
 But what comes out seems minuscule – as in too small an amount to really do a number on all those lines.
 So, yes, I probably put more on than necessary.
 Or maybe less?
 It was a tad confusing with no real explanation of how much to use.
 And while I liked that I never felt greasy and that the serum is definitively smooth and silky in its consistency, I also wanted more bang for my buck… as in more radiance, less wrinkles and that healthy “glow” of feeling like I’d turned back time.
 The reality: Four weeks into my new serum routine, I didn’t see any noticeable changes.